Tenth Battle of the Isonzo: The offensive

 To the north-east of Gorizia, the Italian troops reached quote 126 and quote 174, near Rožna Dolina, but were not able to maintain those positions.
 The following day, the II Corps secured the Kuk summit, and gained the saddle of the Vodice, notwithstanding the stubborn Austro-Hungarian resistance.

 While the main thrust was underway in the Gorizia sector, the Third Army's XI Corps started its diversionary attacks, employing the 21st and 22nd Division.
 During these attacks, on 14 May the Pisa, Regina, Brescia and Ferrara Brigades suffered heavy losses.
 Furthermore, at night a heavy bombardment by Austro-Hungarian artillery forced the survivors to fall back to their starting positions.

 In the area between Kostanjevica and Jamiano, the 26 and 27 May the Italian XIII Army Corps managed, after a series of bloody attacks and counterattacks, to gain some ground.
 The Italian VII Corps slowly advanced on the hills west of Medeazza, reaching the sources of the Timavo.
 The last significant action of the offensive took place on the 28th, when the Italian Toscana Brigade briefly captured quote 28 (Villaggio del Pescatore), south of the Timavo, but was not able to hold it for long.
 The operations slowly came to a stop the following day, with only minor actions fought on small portions of the frontline.

 Over fifteen days, the Italian forces had advanced within 15 miles (23 kilometers) of Trieste, almost reaching the coastal town of Duino.
-However, casualties has been, as in previous offensives, high: the Italians lost about 160,000 men (36,000 dead), while the Austro-Hungarians - fighting defensively with the terrain advantage - lost about 90,000 men (17,000 dead).
+However, casualties has been, as in previous offensives, high: the Italians lost about 160,000 men (36,000 dead), while the Austro-Hungarians, fighting defensively with the terrain advantage, lost about 125,000 men (17,000 dead).

 Aftermath

-The Italian gains were short-lived.
-A major Austro-Hungarian counter-offensive launched on 3 June reclaimed virtually all lost ground.
+Most Italian gains were short-lived.
+A major Austro-Hungarian counter-offensive launched on 3 June reclaimed most of the lost ground.
+However, the Kuk-Vodice sector remained in Italian hands.

 Some fighting also took place in the northern sections of the front in the Julian Alps, where the Austro-Hungarians strengthened their positions along the Vršič mountain ridge.

 With morale in the Italian army plunging Cadorna planned one further breakthrough attempt as he massed the greatest number of divisions and artillery yet along the Soča (Isonzo) river.
 Accordingly, the Eleventh Battle of the Isonzo was initiated some two months later on 19 August 1917.